Are Normalizing Flows the Key to Unlocking the Exponential Mechanism?: Further MIMIC-III Experiment Results

-Table \ref{tab:nonprivate-bn} compares results of the GRU-D non-private baseline for previous works and ours, specifically including BCE vs $\ell(2)$ loss and with batch normalization vs. without.
-We see nearly identical results in our results for each prediction task across the the two loss functions and with/without batch normalization, except for one instance, $\ell(2)$ loss with batch normalization is worse.
-GRU-D non-private baseline results of our method compared to previous works reside in Table \ref{tab:nonprivate-grud}.
-Our results are very close but slightly below Wang et al. \cite{wang2020mimic}, yet better than Suriyakumar et al. \cite{suriyakumar2021chasing}.
-The gains in GRU-D's performance of ours and Wang et al.'s results may be due to differences in data or other implementation details.
-Specifically, our hyperparameter search found that a hidden size of about 35-40 performed best, which is much smaller than the 67 hidden size that \cite{suriyakumar2021chasing} (and the original work of Che et al. \cite{che2018recurrent}) used.

 For the Length of Stay task, Suriyakumar et al. \cite{suriyakumar2021chasing} report an AUC of 61\% for GRU-D with $(3.5, 1\mathrm{e}{-5})$-DP.
 We reach 70\% AUC with DPSGD for the same level of privacy.
 This is better than the AUC reported by Suriyakumar et al. \cite{suriyakumar2021chasing} for both the non-private LR and GRU-D models and we are able to maintain an AUC greater than 65\% for $\varepsilon > 1\mathrm{e}{-2}$ with DPSGD.
 As we discussed in the prior section, much of the gains in AUC for GRU-D with DPSGD are likely due using the PRV Accounting method.
 Some of the gains could also be attributed to the same causes that provided the large gains we made for the non-private GRU-D model.
 Suriyakumar et al. \cite{suriyakumar2021chasing} show a sharp decrease in AUC when training GRU-D with DPSGD on ICU Mortality task, even in the ``low privacy'' case with $\varepsilon = 3\mathrm{e}5$.
 They report 59\% AUC for this high $\varepsilon$ and 53\% AUC for the ``strong privacy'' case, $(3.5, 1\mathrm{e}{-5})$-DP, which is not much better than random guessing.
 Our DPSGD PRV implementation of GRU-D achieves median 82.7\% AUC for $(3.5, 1\mathrm{e}{-5})$-DP using GRU-D on the Mortality prediction task.
 This is comparable to the best non-private LR model that we achieved, and is better than the performance \cite{suriyakumar2021chasing} reported for non-private GRU-D. Our DPSGD results achieve AUC greater than 60\% for each $\varepsilon > 1\mathrm{e}{-2}$ in this prediction task.